ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

    * Remove Debris
    * More Mithral Ore
    * UI mods have been consolidated where possible where having a dedicated 21x9 and 16x9 version did not add a ton of difference.
+   * CC Cleaner.
+In hindsight this mod probably could have gone away a long time ago (as soon as a majority of hair/race/cosmetic patch mods became purpose built instead of giant all-in-one patches).
+I tried to spot check random races and their hair menu, but if you notice a bunch of "NOT FOUND" entries (except the Vexa head dragonborn, that is a different issue) and hair "options" that result in being bald, please let me know the race, body type, and haircut.
+   * Patches related to "half-tiefs" letting more races pick horns and tails.
 4. UPDATED MODS
    * New Character Creation Presets WIP
    * Tav's Hair Salon